Logo

 xndarray | Iterable

-The x data.
+The $x$ data.

 yndarray | Iterable

-The y data.
+The $y$ data.

 sigma_xndarray | Iterable

-The 1-sigma uncertainties of the x data.
+The standard deviation $\sigma_x$ of the x data.

 sigma_yndarray | Iterable

-The 1-sigma uncertainties of the y data.
+The standard deviation $\sigma_y$ of the y data.

 corrndarray | Iterable